-At parties the guests naturally drift around and chat to a bunch of people.
+At parties guests naturally drift around and chat to a number of people.
 And as I keep mentioning, you're not going to connect perfectly with everyone.
-Don't worry too much about getting out of a conversation where it isn't going anywhere, or you want to see who else is out there.
+Don't worry too much about getting out of a conversation when it isn't going anywhere, or you want to see who else is out there.
 There are lots of easy ways to do it, and people generally don't get offended if you move on to someone else.
 You can say something straightforward like, "It was good meeting you.
 I gotta catch up with some other people, but I'll talk to you later hopefully."
 Or you can use one of several reasonable excuses like:

-- "I'm gonna go grab another drink"
+- "I'm gonna go grab another drink."

 - "I just got here, I'm gonna look around a bit more"

-- "I'm going to get something to eat"
+- "I'm going to get something to eat."

-- If you smoke, "I'm going outside to have a cigarette"
+- If you smoke, "I'm going outside to have a cigarette."

-- "I was talking to some people in the other room, I gotta get back them"
+- "I was talking to some people in the other room.
+I gotta get back them."

 Dealing with conversations in big, rowdy groups